CarlosTadeu/maven-testing/README.md

 This repository has examples of tests with Maven.

-### junit4
+### junit4-groovy
-Using Maven Surefire for JUnit 4 Unit Tests
+Using Maven for JUnit4 and Groovy